-Redbridge Living Limited was set up to deliver housing on Council owned land, however it has been decided that it is now more advantageous for projects originally intended to be delivered by the company to be delivered directly by the Council, therefore this company is not active at this time.
+Redbridge Living Limited was set up to deliver housing on Council owned land, however it has been decided that it is now more advantageous for projects originally intended to be delivered by the company to be delivered directly by the Council, therefore this company is dormant.

-Roding Homes Limited, is intended to acquire, let and manage properties to support the Council's housing duties.
+Roding Homes Limited, which is intended to acquire, let and manage properties to support the Council's housing duties.
 Due to some potential changes to accounting rules which would impact on the financial viability of the intended operating model of the company being consulted upon, plans for this company were put on hold pending the outcome of the consultation.

-SixFive Education Ltd was created to provide educational support services but is not yet operational.
+SixFive Education Ltd was created to provide educational support services but is not operational.

-The Council has previously consolidated the accounts of Vision - Redbridge Culture and Leisure, which provides Culture, Sport and Leisure services within the borough into its own accounts.
-It is not owned or controlled by the Council.
-This has been included in group accounts in recent years however a revised management agreement has now been signed that dilutes control sufficiently that it is no longer deemed necessary to consolidate these accounts.
+The Council has previously consolidated the accounts of Vision - Redbridge Culture and Leisure (VRCL), which provides Culture, Sport and Leisure services within the borough into its own accounts.
+VCRL is not owned or controlled by the Council.
+A revised management agreement has now been signed that dilutes control sufficiently that it is no longer deemed necessary to consolidate these accounts.

-Forward Plan 2022/23 - 2027/28
+Forward Plan 2023/24 - 2027/28

-Redbridge's net revenue budget for 2022/23 was approved on 10 February 2022 and was £195.723m.
+Redbridge's net revenue budget for 2023/24 was approved on 23 February 2023 by Council and is £214.097m.
 The context in which the Council's Budget is set is influenced by: